Amieeer/mirohumanizer/README.md

 # Miro Humanizer - AI Content Detection & Humanization Platform

-A sophisticated web application with multi-API verification that detects AI-generated content and transforms it into natural, human-like text while preserving original voice and meaning.
+A web application with multi-API verification that detects AI-generated content and transforms it into natural, human-like text while preserving original voice and meaning.

 ## 🚀 Features